joncoder/implementing_clojure_functions/learning_clojure_by_rewriting_core_functions.md

 In terms of laziness, there is a difference between `conj` and `cons`.
 The behaviour of `conj` depends on the collection type, so will need to be realised immediately.
 However, `cons` adds an item to the start of a collection, with everything else coming after, and so can be evaluated lazily.

 Let's re-write our `my-filter` function so that it is lazy.
 We can start with `lazy-seq` and pass it a `when` block, using the predicate `(seq coll)`, as it's body of expression.
 As before, the `when` block will exit with an empty collection.
-If we do have a sequence we want to apply the filter predicate to the first item of the collection.
-If the predicate returns true we can `cons` the `(first coll)` onto the filtered collection to come: `(my-filter pred (rest coll))`.
+If we do have a sequence, we want to apply the filter predicate to the first item of the collection.
+If the predicate returns true we can `cons` the `(first coll)` onto the filtered collection to come: `(cons (first coll) (my-filter pred (rest coll)))`.
 If the predicate returns false then we simply call `my-filter` with the `(rest coll)`.
 Nothing will get evaluated until we reach the tail of the recursion, when the collection is empty.
 If we put this altogether we get:

 	(defn my-filter [pred coll]
 		(lazy-seq